BigslimVdub/Aeon-GUI-Guides/Aeon-Wallet-CLI-Commands/Wallet cli.md

   `--wallet-file arg`
-  Use wallet file name, example enter `aeon-wallet-cli --wallet-file MyAeonWallet`
+  Use wallet file name, example enter `aeon-wallet-cli --wallet-file MyAeonWallet` Note that you may also need to add the full file path to the wallet file location ex `aeon-wallet-cli --wallet-file /applications/aeonwallets/MyAeonWallet` on osx.

   `--generate-new-wallet arg`
-  Generate new wallet and save it to file path you enter
+  Use this command to generate new wallet and save it to file path you enter upon opening the cli Example `aeon-wallet-cli --generate-new-wallet /Applications/aeon/MyAeonWallet`

   `--generate-from-view-key arg`
-  Generate incoming-only wallet from view key
+  Use this command to generate incoming-only wallet from view key.
+This is used with your private view key and wallet address to confirm funds only.
+  Example `aeon-wallet-cli --generate-from-view-key MyViewOnlyAeonWallet`

   `--generate-from-spend-key arg`
   Generate deterministic wallet from spend key
+  Example `aeon-wallet-cli --generate-from-spend-key MyNewAeonwallet`

   `--generate-from-keys arg`
-  Generate wallet from private keys
+  Generate a new wallet from private keys.
+You will be asked for your public address, spend key, and view key, followed by a new password for the new wallet.
+  Example `aeon-wallet-cli --generate-from-keys MyNewWalletfromKeys`

   `--generate-from-multisig-keys arg`
-  Generate a master wallet from multisig wallet keys
+  Generate a new master wallet from multisig wallet keys

   `--generate-from-json arg`
   Generate wallet from JSON format file

   `--mnemonic-language arg`
-  Language for mnemonic
+  Language for mnemonic seed entry on wallet restore.
+Enter language used here Example `aeon-wallet-cli --generate-from-keys --mnemonic-language french`

   `--command arg`
+  Unused command currently

   `--restore-deterministic-wallet`
-  Recover wallet using Electrum-style mnemonic seed
+  Create a new wallet file with your 24 or 25 word seed you stored from original wallet creation Example `aeon-wallet-cli --restore-deterministic-wallet`

   `--restore-multisig-wallet`
   Recover multisig wallet using Electrum-style mnemonic seed (Disabled currently)